 I also needed to find out exactly how Nate plans to use AI to accelerate the profits generated by this powerful market force…

-Which earlier this year was crushing the market by 2,800%.
+Which in Q1 was crushing the market by 17x with a whopping 192% return.
 I’m thrilled he agreed to sit down with me and answer my questions...

 So let me introduce the one and only Nate Bear.